Luís Andrade: Benfica

 Andrade started working as a coach in 2010, going on to be in charge of several sides in the Lisbon Football Association.
 On 2 July 2019, he was named manager of Benfica women's team.

 On 26 December 2020, Andrade left his position after only three losses during his spell, two of those being in the round of 32 of the UEFA Champions League against Chelsea.

 Flamengo

 On 8 December 2021, Andrade signed with Brazil's Clube de Regatas do Flamengo (women) to become the first foreign head coach in the club's history.
 In June 2023, his tenure ended following their elimination from the quarter-finals of the Campeonato Brasileiro.

-Al Qadsiah
+Saudi Arabia

 In September 2023, Andrade became the head coach of Al Qadsiah FC in the Saudi Women's Premier League.
+On 4 February 2026, he took over Al Hilal SFC in the same competition.